 Fresh strawberries are bright red, firm and sweet.
 Once the berry starts to break down and lose its texture and brightness, they’re not as sweet.
 Berries have fragile skin so they ripen and break down quickly.
 Proper storage will help keep strawberries fresh longer.

 Here are a few ways to preserve freshness so you can enjoy strawberries longer.

 You’ve probably seen berries at farm stands or in non-refrigerated display cases at grocery stores.

 Strawberries can be stored for about 7 days at 41℉ (5℃), the average temperature of a home refrigerator.
-But they lost their taste and quality after 2-3 days.
-They can be stored longer at cooler temperatures, between 32℉ (0℃) and 37.4℉ (3℃).
-Low temperature keeps them cold enough to slow down decay and prevent fungus growth but not cold enough to freeze the berries.
+After 2-3 days they lose their taste and quality.
+These bright bursts of flavor will keep longer at cooler temperatures, between 32℉ (0℃) and 37.4℉ (3℃).
+Temperatures that low keep them cold enough to slow down decay and prevent fungus growth but it’s not cold enough to freeze the berries.

 To keep the berries from drying out, wrap them in plastic wrap and refrigerate them uncut and unwashed.
-Washing the berries before storing them will speed up the decay and fungus growth.
+The biggest tip to make your berries last is to wash them right before you eat them.
+Washing berries before refrigerating them speeds up the decay and fungus growth.

 How to Freeze Strawberries

 If you have more strawberries than you can use up before they go bad, you can store them in the freezer.
 The texture changes so you enjoy fresh strawberries while you can.
 Freezing destroys the cell membranes of fruits and vegetables and they get mushy.
 But they’re still nutritious and you can enjoy them in many other ways.